 I had been itching to do something to my laundry room for months, toying with the idea of simply painting it white, but the snowball effect completely took over and turned into multiple project!
 One thing leads to another, doesn’t it?
 This easy weekend laundry room makeover was such a satisfying project!

-After years of deliberation, we decided our laundry room was the perfect place to try a shiplap wall.
+Our laundry room was the perfect place to try a shiplap wall.
 The walls were not perfect from removing wallpaper, so I didn’t feel too bad about covering up perfectly good drywall.

 We used peel-and-stick vinyl tile to create faux shiplap and it couldn’t have been easier!
 You can read all about the process in this post.